 Cover may be extended to gratuitous services outside of Australia (subject to individual application and approval) as well as within Australia.

 For further information refer to gratuitous services in the Indemnity Insurance Policy within the Member Handbook.

-All members, including non-practising members, receive cover and benefits for Good Samaritan Acts worldwide (excluding the USA or where USA law applies).
+All members, including non-practising members, receive cover and benefits for Good Samaritan Acts worldwide.

-Good Samaritan Acts are where you provide healthcare voluntarily, without remuneration, in relation to unexpected events and where you wouldn’t normally be expected to be available to provide healthcare.
+Good Samaritan Act means Healthcare provided by You voluntarily and without remuneration in relation to an emergency where You would not normally be expected to be available to provide Healthcare.